RickySauce/Beer-Review-Sinatra/spec/NOTES.md

       - displays home link
         - OVERALL RATING - list of its beers('/breweries/:id/beers') - list of all of its reviews('/breweries/:id/reviews')
   - list of all users ('/users')
-  - displays login link
+    - displays login link if logged in else displays log out
     - displays home link
     - list will contain an individual link to each user ('/users/:id')
       - each user will display links to his or hers beer portfolio('/users/:id/beers'), brewery portfolio('/users/:id/breweries') or review list('/users/:id/reviews')
       - displays login link if not logged in else displays log out
       - displays home link
   - user profile
     - only displays if logged in, if not logged in redirects to log in page
+    - displays home link
+    - user will display links to his or hers beer portfolio('/users/:id/beers'), brewery portfolio('/users/:id/breweries') or review list('/users/:id/reviews')
+      - user's reviews will have an edit and delete function ('/reviews/:id/edit'), ('/reviews/:id/delete'). these functions will only appear on a post if logged in and belongs to user
+    - will display buttons to add new beers ('/add') or write a review ('/review')
 --------------------------------------------------------------------------